williamscgass/apcsa-a3/README.md

 # AP CSA Assignment 3 - ArrayMethods

 Here are the instructions for Assignment 3: ArrayMethods.
 This should give you practice in working with arrays, but major topics like Polymorphism are not covered.
 Before you ask, yes...
 I skipped assignment 2.
 Now the assignments line up with the units.
 This assignment contains three regular questions and one extra credit question, for a max score of 105/100 points.
+In all questions, the array passsed as argument is non-empty.

 ### Windows users -- the makefile works for you now!